The holidays can bring up a lot of emotions for many including the overall feeling of stress and overwhelm!

 Want to help support the show?

 - Subscribe to us on iTunes or Spotify and leave a review.
-Android users can subscribe on Google Play so you never miss an episode!
+Android users can subscribe on Google Podcasts so you never miss an episode!

 - Stay in the loop for future podcasts by Clicking here and we will make sure you are the first to know when they are available plus other awesome bonuses too!